Digital Access & LIVE Q&A

-ACG’s Virtual Hepatology School: The American College of Gastroenterology designates this other activity (blended learning) for a maximum of 8.25 AMA PRA Category 1 Credits™.
+ACG’s Virtual IBD School: The American College of Gastroenterology designates this other activity (blended learning) for a maximum of 8.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 8.25 MOC points in the ABIM’s MOC program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 8.50 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-The American College of Gastroenterology acknowledges educational grant support for the Hepatology School from Intercept Pharmaceuticals, Inc.
+The American College of Gastroenterology acknowledges educational grant support for this IBD School program from:

 - Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC.